 100 Declarative Sentences

 This is a great brainstorm tool, and it’s really hard.
-This works best with a character or a setting that’s giving you difficulty.
+This creative writing revision exercise works best with a character or a setting that’s giving you difficulty.
 Maybe your critique group thinks it’s thin or flat or unconvincing, or it just doesn’t feel right to you.
 Concentrate on this place or this person and write 100 declarative sentences about her, him or it.
 Sounds simple, right?
 Well, it really calls into question how well you know what you’re writing about.
 A declarative sentence is just an informative sentence that states a fact.
 Let’s say I have a character called Claire who isn’t working for me.
 I would start my list: